25 Premium WordPress Plugins You Need to Know About

 WP Rocket

-WP Rocket is a high-performance caching plugin that uses multiple caching methods to give your WordPress website the best loading speeds possible.
+WP Rocket is a high-performance caching plugin that leverages multiple caching methods to deliver the fastest possible loading speeds for your WordPress website.
 It caches your pages and delivers static HTML files to your visitors.
-It’s easy to install and set up and really sets a standard when it comes to database optimization plugins.
+It’s easy to install and set up, and it sets a standard for database optimization plugins.
 Features include page caching, gzip compression, cache preloading, browser caching, and it uses several techniques to reduce and optimize CSS and JS.
 It’s optimized for eCommerce.
-Media files are lighter and they use lazy loading so they only load when they’re needed.
+Media files are lighter and use lazy loading, loading only when needed.
 It includes tools to optimize your database.
 It integrates with several other cache and security plugins.

 Perfmatters

-Perfmatters is a lightweight plugin that works with WordPress caching plugins to improve the speed of your website.
+Perfmatters is a lightweight plugin that works with WordPress caching plugins to improve your website’s speed.
 It’s highly compatible with themes and plugins.
 It reduces the number of HTTP requests, disables unneeded plugins, strips away code, and optimizes your database.
 The minimal dashboard includes simple toggles that are easy to use and understand.
 You have full control over the elements it disables by clicking the buttons.
 Disable or limit the number of revisions, tweak the heartbeat API, disable emojis, Google Maps, comments, WooCommerce cart fragments, etc. Also included are a set of related features to improve your website.
-Features include a script manager, database optimization options, lazy loading, changing your URL structure, host analytics locally, code locations, and lots more.
+Features include a script manager, database optimization options, lazy loading, changing your URL structure, local host analytics, code locations, and much more.
 We heartily recommend it as one of the best speed optimization plugins for WordPress.

 WP-Smush

-WP-Smush provides tools to optimize your images to make them take less space and load faster, resulting in a better Google PageSpeed score.
-It has 2 times compression and the quality is so close that it’s hard to tell the difference.
-Images are backed up so you have access to the uncompressed versions if you want them.
-Optimize unlimited images with just one click and there is no size limit for large images.
+WP-Smush provides tools to optimize your images, reducing their file sizes and speeding their load times, resulting in a better Google PageSpeed score.
+It has 2 times compression, and the quality is so close that it’s hard to tell the difference.
+Images are backed up, so you can access the uncompressed versions if you want.
+Optimize unlimited images with just one click, and large images have no size limit.
 You can also set the images to resize and scale on upload.
 Images load from a 45-point CDN for ultra-fast delivery.

 Security Plugins